hubroedu/semantic-react/README.md

 This package makes it easy to use the excellent [Semantic-UI](http://semantic-ui.com) css framework in React.
 It is __heavily__ borrowed/inspired by [react-semantify](https://github.com/jessy1092/react-semantify), but with some tweaks and additions.
 Having a meteor package was also a lot more convenient than messing around with browserify.

-Although this is a young package, we are already using it in our internal projects, and you can see an example of this package in use in [this project](https://github.com/jorgeer/colony).

 **Note!** You need to bring your own semantic-ui files, as they are not included.